 If you’re on a budget in Lisbon, we recommend either finding an Airbnb room to stay in.
-There are plenty to choose from and you can get up to $40 off your first stay by clicking here.
+There are plenty to choose from – click here to browse Airbnbs in Lisbon.

 Alternatively, check out one of the many highly rated hostels available.
 In fact, hostels in Lisbon are consistently mentioned in many roundups of the best hostels around the world!

 If you don’t want to stay in a hostel or Airbnb, then click here to find the best deal on a hotel room in Lisbon.

 How To Get Around In Lisbon